-A meeting of our board of directors will be competent to make lawful and binding decisions if at least one half of the directors are present or represented. unless there are only two directors, in which case, the quorum shall be two.
+Unless the quorum has been otherwise fixed by the board, a meeting of our board of directors will be competent to make lawful and binding decisions if at least one half of the directors are present or represented.
+Unless there are only two directors, in which case, the quorum shall be two.
 At any meeting of our directors, each director, whether by his or her presence or by his or her alternate, is entitled to one vote.
 Questions arising at a meeting of our board of directors are required to be decided by simple majority votes of the directors present or represented at the meeting.
 In the case of a tie vote, the chairman of the meeting shall not have a second or deciding vote.
-Our board of directors may also pass unanimous written resolutions without a meeting.
+Our board of directors may also pass written resolutions without a meeting by a majority vote.

-The remuneration to be paid to the directors shall be such remuneration as the directors shall determine.
+The remuneration to be paid to the directors shall be such remuneration as the directors or shareholders shall determine through a resolution.
 Under our Memorandum and Articles of Association, the independent directors shall also be entitled to reimbursement of out-of-pocket expenses in connection with the performance of their duties as director.